antoinepryy/TDA602-language-based-security/README.md

 ### Part 0 : About source code

-- All our code is located in `src` folder, it contains several elements :
+- All our code is located in the `src` folder, it contains several elements :
-    - `ShoppingCart` class, where our main function is located
+    - `ShoppingCart` class, where our main function is located.
-    - `backEnd/` folder, where classes that manage our pocket, our wallet and the store are located
+    - `backEnd/` folder, where classes that manage our pocket, our wallet and the store are located.
-    - a `Makefile`, that can automatically build our project, or manage wallet and pocket text files
+    - a `Makefile`, that can automatically build our project or manage the wallet and pocket text files.
-    - `scripts/` folder, where we implemented some batch scripts to automate coherence checking, automatizes products buying, etc..
+    - `scripts/` folder, where we implemented some batch scripts to automate coherence checking, automatize products buying, etc.
-    - `run_candies.bat` and `run_car.bat` scripts, that you can run in order to check whether or not data races problems occurs
+    - `run_candies.bat` and `run_car.bat` scripts, that you can run in order to check whether or not data races problems occur.

 ### Part 1 : Exploit your program

 - Shared resources are the wallet `wallet.txt` and our pocket `pocket.txt`, that are shared between users that call our `ShoppingCart.java` file.
-- The root of the problem is that our program verify in a first step that we have enough money in our wallet, but only withdraw it in a second step.
-If two or more users are calling the function **at the same time**, it can happen that both programs enter in the first step at the same time.
+- The root of the problem is that our program verifies in a first step that we have enough money in our wallet, but only withdraws it in a second step.
+If two or more users are calling the function **at the same time**, it can happen that these multiple programs enter the first step simultaneously.
-- To attack the system, you can run at the same time several instances of the program and when a data race error occurs, you will be able to have several items in your `pocket.txt` that you might **not have payed**.
+- To attack the system, you can run at the same time several instances of the program and when a data race error occurs, you will be able to add several items in your `pocket.txt` that you might **not have payed for**.
 - If the configuration below happens during execution, a problem will occur and will cause troubles in the accuracy of the program.
-This error is highlighted using the `run_car.bat` and `run_candies.bat` scripts if we use the **unpatched** version of the code.
-These scripts are respectively buying 2 cars, or 14 candies at the same time and check whether or not a data race error occurs.
+This error is highlighted using the `run_car.bat` and `run_candies.bat` scripts with the **unpatched** version of the code.
+These scripts are respectively buying 2 cars or 14 candies at the same time and check whether or not a data race error occurs.

 ```